Plant Schedules: Getting Started

 Detail

-Check this box for each plant category if you want the detail associated with that category to appear in the schedule.
+Select this option for each plant category if you want the detail associated with each plant in that category to appear in the schedule.

 Each plant you add to a Land F/X project will have its own unique plant code that will identify that plant by abbreviations of its genus and species in both your labels and Plant Schedules.
 You can choose to give this code three possible styles: